maxmind/minfraud-api-dotnet/index.md

 * `AuthenticationException` - Thrown when the server is unable to authenticate the request, e.g., if the license key or user ID is invalid.
 * `InsufficientFundsException` - Thrown when your account is out of funds.
+* `PermissionRequireException` - Thrown when your account does not have permission to access the service.
 * `InvalidRequestException` - Thrown when the server rejects the request for another reason such as invalid JSON in the POST.
 * `MinFraudException` - Thrown when the server returns an unexpected response.
   This also serves as the base class for the above exceptions.